 - Choose exactly what you want to transfer.

 Galaxy S21 does not have a micro SD card slot.
 So, do not try to insert the micro SD card into the Galaxy S21 SIM card tray.
 But you can use a micro SD card reader (or USB thumb drive) on Galaxy S21 to copy data from the old phone to Galaxy S21.
-In this case, you can back up the data to a micro SD card in your previous phone with Smart Switch.
+In this case, you can back up the data to a micro SD card in your previous phone with the Smart Switch.

 Of course, the simplest way to migrate data from your previous phone to Galaxy S21 is still through a USB cable.